technomancy/bussard/manual.md

 Please review this manual to ensure you have a complete understanding of your ship's operation, and you will enjoy many safe travels on board.
-There are manuals on other topicsas well, use `man("list")` to see them all.
+There are manuals on other topics as well, use `man("list")` to see them all.

 ## Display